 Four staff with the Watershed Interventions for Systems Health in Fiji (WISH Fiji) project are among the pioneers to undertake a Higher Education Degree by Research (HDR) at the Fiji National University (FNU).

-FNU’s College of Medicine, Nursing and Health Sciences (CMNHS) officially launched its HDR programme in July this year.
+FNU’s College of Medicine, Nursing and Health Sciences (CMNHS) officially launched its HDR programme in July 2020.

 As part of the capacity building and development program, the staff are awarded the scholarship through WISH Fiji project funded by Australian Government Department of Foreign Affairs and Trade (DFAT) to pursue their Masters Degree by Research in Health Sciences, Post Graduate studies and Bachelors Degree.

 The students are expected to complete their research under the expert guidance from health researchers from FNU and from the WISH Fiji lead researchers from Australia.